|A Group of Canadians Watching the Leaders Debate|

 Same as it ever was . . .

 Nothing's really happening, it never does (Moody Manitoba Morning, The Bells)

-Having lived all my life in Canada, I am struck by the boring sameness of life in the Great White North.
+Having lived for almost all my life in Canada, I am struck by the boring sameness of life in the Great White North.
 Yes, there are some interesting places to visit and some interesting people to get to know, but, all in all, living here is like watching the snow melt.

 I think it has something to do with the geography.
 In a travel brochure you might see some appealing photos of Quebec City, Peggy's Cove, Niagara Falls and the Rocky Mountains, but what the brochures fail to mention is the vast distances separating our sights of interest and how excruciatingly boring it is to traverse those spaces of the big empty.

 I know.
 I come from the prairies.
 Living in Winnipeg was cool, but ask anyone what it is like to drive in or out of Winnipeg on the Trans Canada Highway.
 The greatest danger comes from the fact that the land is incredibly flat and the road is incredibly straight.
 It is so boring that people fall asleep at the wheel while driving, leading, of course, to tragic consequences.

 A couple of years ago, I decided to drive from Ottawa to Winnipeg and traversed our largest province, Ontario.
 Let me tell you, the Canadian Shield is interesting for about fifteen minutes of the two full days of seeing nothing but rocks and lakes and trees and the occasional Tim Horton's, Canada's favorite coffee and doughnut shop.
 So boring that my two sons sucked me into an argument when leaving Thunder Bay about whether Terry Fox is a Canadian hero just to yank my chain in order to break up the monotony.